xingfanxia/SimpleShell/README.md

 ### Note:

+1. The `simpleShell_Working.c` is the current version.
-1. Working version adopts Aman's codes for multiple redirection problem.
+2. `simpleShell_Working.c` adopts Aman's codes for multiple redirection problem.
-2. Working version is working but it has many redundant codes.
+3. `simpleShell_Working.c` is working but it has many redundant codes.

 ### TO DOs: